bcgov/wps-research/data/bill/batch_fire_mapping_web/README.md

 - **Map Fire / with settings**: ignores the form and runs **every** entry in the recommended settings list × `k_runs_per_setting` HDBSCAN replicates (with `k_jitter` applied to `hdbscan_min_samples`).
 Use this for a broader sweep when you don't yet know which parameter family works for this fire.
 Padding is honored per-setting, and grouped cache reuse means parameter sets sharing a `(padding, tsne_rf_signature)` key only run the expensive stages once — see *Serial mapping* below for details.
 - **Re-crop**: manually re-crops the fire with the current padding value and updates all preview images, without running the ML pipeline.
 - **Runs (N)**: legacy control retained for compatibility; the recommended-settings sweep uses `k_runs_per_setting` from the YAML instead.
 Set N > 1 to run multiple mappings with varied HDBSCAN parameters.
 All runs appear as cards in a results gallery, ranked by agreement score.
+- **Progress bar** *(new)*: between the fire info bar and the control panel.
+Shows the current CLI stage (Load / Hint / Sample / t-SNE / RF / HDBSCAN / Classify / Brush / Figure) with pulse-animated pills, a percent fill, and a running-median ETA — `elapsed 1m 26s · ~16m left (sweep of 9 runs)` makes the scope explicit.
+Shows `Estimating…` on the first-ever run of a pipeline variant rather than inventing a fallback.
+See *Operational features → Stage-aware progress bar + ETA*.
+- **Cancel mapping** *(updated)*: prompts for a free-text reason, which is stored in `fire.last_cancel_reason` as `<ISO timestamp>|<username>|<reason>` for audit.
+The button posts to the unified `/api/fire/<FIRE>/abort` endpoint that signals whichever job is active (serial mapping and/or rebrush) rather than needing to know the job type up front.
 - **Console**: streams pipeline output in real time.
 Persists across page navigation.

 #### Rebrushing without re-mapping